-2.2 Identify and Resource Open Source Compliance Task(s).

-- Assign accountability to ensure the successful execution of Open Source compliance tasks. - Open Source compliance tasks are sufficiently resourced: - \circ $\,$ Time to perform the tasks have been allocated; and - Commercially reasonable budget has been allocated. - A process exists for reviewing and updating the policy and supporting tasks; - Legal expertise pertaining to Open Source compliance is accessible to those who may need such guidance; and - A process exists for the resolution of Open Source compliance issues.
+- 2.2 Identify and Resource Program Task(s). - Assign accountability to ensure the successful execution of Program tasks. - Program tasks are sufficiently resourced: - Time to perform the tasks have been allocated; and - Adequate funding has been allocated. - A process exists for reviewing and updating the policy and supporting tasks; - Legal expertise pertaining to Open Source license compliance is accessible to those who may need such guidance; and - A process exists for the resolution of Open Source license compliance issues.

-- □ 2.2.1 Document with name of persons, group or function in Open Source Compliance role(s) identified. - □ 2.2.2 The identified roles have been properly staffed and adequate funding provided. - □ 2.2.2 Identification of legal expertise available to address Open Source Compliance matters which could be internal or external. - □ 2.2.3 A documented procedure that assigns internal responsibilities for Open Source compliance. - 2.2.4 A documented procedure for handling the review and remediation of non-compliant cases.
+2.2.1 Document with name of persons, group or function in Program role(s) identified.
+2.2.2 The identified Program roles have been properly staffed and adequate funding provided.
+2.2.2 Identification of legal expertise available to address Open Source license compliance matters which could be internal or external.
+2.2.3 A documented procedure that assigns internal responsibilities for Open Source compliance.
+2.2.4 A documented procedure for handling the review and remediation of non-compliant cases.

-To ensure: i) Open Source compliance responsibilities are effectively supported and resourced and ii) policies and supporting processes are regularly updated to accommodate changes in Open Source compliance best practices.
+To ensure: i) Program responsibilities are effectively supported and resourced and ii) policies and supporting processes are regularly updated to accommodate changes in Open Source compliance best practices.